-[5.11] Movement may never take place out of sequence.
-A Player's units may be moved during his own Movement Phase.
-During the Combat Phase, a unit which is either attacking or defending may be called upon to advance or retreat after Combat is resolved.
-During the Enemy Player's Movement Phase, and during both Players' Combat Phases, except when advancing or retreating as a result of Combat, Friendly units must not be moved.

-[5.12] A Friendly unit may never enter a hex containing an Enemy unit.

-[5.13] A unit may never expend more Movement Points than its total Movement Allowance in any one Movement Phase.
-A unit may expend all, some or none of its Movement Points in any one Game-Turn, but unused Movement Points may not be accumulated until another Movement Phase or transferred to another unit.

-[5.14] An American unit may never exit a Japanese controlled hex during any Movement Phase.
-A Japanese controlled hex may be exited only during a retreat or advance as a result of Combat.
+- [5.11] Movement may never take place out of sequence.
+A Player's units may be moved only during his own Movement Phase.
+During the Combat Phase, a unit which is either attacking or defending may be called upon to advance or retreat after combat is resolved.
+During the Enemy Player's Movement Phase and during both Players' Combat Phases, except when advancing or retreating as a result of combat, Friendly units must not be moved. - [5.12] A Friendly unit may never enter a hex containing an Enemy unit. - [5.13] A unit may never expend more Movement Points than its total Movement Allowance in any one Movement Phase.
+A unit may expend all, some or none of its Movement Points in any one Game-Turn, but unused Movement Points may not be accumulated until another Movement Phase or transferred to another unit. - [5.14] A unit may never exit an Enemy-controlled hex during any Movement Phase.
+An Enemy-controlled hex may be left only during a retreat or advance as a result of combat (unless otherwise noted in the Exclusive Rules). - [5.15] Once a unit has been moved and the Player's hand taken from the piece, it may not be moved any further during the Player-Turn nor may it change its move without the consent of the opposing Player. - [5.16] There are no supply rules (unless otherwise noted in a specific game's Exclusive Rules).

-[5.15] Japanese armored or Artillery units may never exit an American controlled hex during any Movement Phase.
-These units may exit from an American controlled hex only during a retreat or advance as a result of Combat.
-Japanese infantry and engineer units may exit American controlled hexes (see 6.14).

-[5.16] Once a unit has been moved and the Player's hand taken from the piece, it may not be moved any further during the Player-Turn nor may it change its move without the consent of the opposing Player.

-[5.17] There are no supply rules (unless otherwise noted in a specific game's Exclusive Rules).
 Units are considered to be "in supply" at all times.
-Isolation has no effect on Movement or Combat.
+Isolation has no effect on movement or combat.